If you are reading this, high chance you are going to your first Scottish highland games, a Celtic festival, an Irish Fair, or a Renaissance Faire.

 I love using the OFF! repellent (Picture above).
 It’s plant-based and IT WORKS.

-Check HERE to Amazon.
+Check HERE on Amazon.

 So ladies, there you go the 10 outfit tips if you wonder what to wear to your first Scottish highland games, a Celtic festival, Irish Fair, and Renaissance Faire.